ap036/cse15l-lab-reports/lab02.md

 **Part 3:**

 In week 2 and 3 I learned how to create an ssh key pair and login to a remote server without a password which was both new to me.
-While I often use ssh for tasks I would enter my password each time so this is a more efficient login process I am excited to keep using.
+I often use ssh for tasks and I would enter my password each time so this is a more efficient login process I am excited to keep using.